markwilkinson/bh23-odrl/paper/paper.md

 ## Acknowledgements

 We would like to thank the fellow participants at BioHackathon 2023 for their collaboration and constructive advice, which greatly influenced our project.
-We are grateful to the organizers for providing this platform and the developers of open source language models.
-Special thanks to our mentors, advisors, and colleagues for their guidance and support.
-Without their contributions, our project in linked data standardization with LLMs in bioinformatics would not have been possible.
+MDW is funded via the European Union's Horizon 2020 research and innovation programme under the EJP RD COFUND-EJP No. 825575.
+OMB is funded by a fellowship from the Algerian Ministry of Higher Education and Scientific Research.

 ## References